TasBakker/CheerioBoatPrototyping/README.md

 # Fork for course Prototyping
 This is a fork of an existing project for use in the course prototyping.
 The original repository is located at: https://github.com/FluidLab/Active_Cheerio_3Dprinting.
-Big thanks to Jared, Vera and Mike for helping us and providing the base for the tracking code.
+Big thanks to Jared, Vera and Mike for guiding and helping us and providing the base for the tracking code.

 # Guide for Active Cheerio 3D-printing
 ![printprocess](https://github.com/user-attachments/assets/07f0eeb4-acfe-40e5-a2db-4edd8781d27b)